dominiksalvet/risc63/readme.md

 Since RISC63 is a prototype, it does not implement all RISC64 features.
 Nevertheless, the following implemented features indicate that RISC63 itself is an unconvetional processor architecture, which has something to offer:

+* All instructions are 16 bits wide
-* 16-bit instructions
+* Only the most used instructions are present
-* 64-bit loads and stores
-* Byte-addressable address space
-* 16 x 64-bit registers
+* 16 x 64-bit general purpose registers
-* All registers are equal
-* 2 operand instructions
-* Native `mv` instruction
+* Only aligned 64-bit memory transfers
-* PC-relative addressing
+* Efficient PC-relative addressing
-* Native immediate offsets
-* Reverse instruction variants
-* One register write per instruction
-* Control registers

 ## Table of Contents